Skip to main content

 1

-Year 0-2: Apprentice Lineman / Electrician ($55K-$75K)Enter utility apprenticeship program.
+Year 0-2: Apprentice Lineman / Electrician ($55K-$75K)Enter utility apprenticeship through Helmets to Hardhats or IBEW.
 Military electrical experience may credit toward hours.
-GI Bill benefits can be used simultaneously with apprenticeship wages.
+GI Bill can be used simultaneously with apprenticeship wages.

 2